henry-spanka/homebridge-freeathome/README.md

 # Custom Actuators
 - A switch actuator can be exposed as a (video) DoorBell.
+- A switch actuator can be exposed as a Garage Door.

 # Requirements
 * Busch-Jaeger Access Point